-Transfer to an airtight container or cover with plastic wrap and refrigerate until chilled.
+Transfer to an airtight container and refrigerate until chilled.

-In the large bowl of a stand mixer, combine the chilled saffron-infused cream with the remaining 1 cup of cream beat until soft peaks begin to form.
-Gradually add the sugar.
+In a stand mixer fitted with the whisk attachment, combine the chilled cream-saffron mixture with the remaining 1 cup of cream.
+Beat until soft peaks begin to form.
+Gradually whisk in the sugar.

-Add the sweetened condensed milk, cardamom, rose water, and 3 tablespoons of the chopped pistachios.
-Whip to combine.
+Add the sweetened condensed milk, cardamom, rose water, if using, and 3 tablespoons of pistachios.
+Whisk to combine.

 Transfer the mixture into flexible silicone popsicle molds or paper cups.
 (Because of the delicate texture of kulfi, they can be difficult to remove from firm plastic popsicle molds.)

-Sprinkle the remaining chopped pistachios on top.
-Insert the popsicle sticks into the molds and place in the freezer overnight.
+Sprinkle the remaining pistachios on top.
+Insert the popsicle sticks into the molds and freeze until firm, 6 to 12 hours.

 If you are using paper cups, wrap the top of the cup in aluminum foil and then insert the popsicle sticks.
 This allows the popsicle sticks to remain upright and straight while in the freezer.

-When ready to eat, gently unmold the kulfi from the silicone popsicle molds or peel away the paper cups.
+When ready to eat, gently unmold the kulfi from the silicone popsicle molds or peel away the paper cups and serve.